gabrielvuksani/MyRoommate/replit.md

 - ✓ Extended cache clearing to work for both PWA and regular website modes with cookie clearing
 - ✓ Added service worker message handling for coordinated cache clearing across all registration types
 - ✓ Implemented legacy cache clearing (WebSQL, Application Cache) for maximum compatibility
-- ✓ Fixed Leave Household button to properly redirect to home page using window.location.href = "/"
+- ✓ Fixed Leave Household button to properly refresh the entire page using window.location.reload()
 - ✓ Standardized all View All buttons across the application to match the Featured Listings design with background and ArrowRight icon
 - ✓ Applied consistent styling: flex items-center space-x-2 px-4 py-2 rounded-xl with surface-secondary background
 - ✓ Updated Recent Activity, Household Performance, and Find Roommates View All buttons to match Featured Listings design